jfernandez/impact-fog/README.md

   },

   draw: function() {
-    // The draw function takes a callback function this.fog.draw(this.viewedTile.bind(this));
+    // To draw fog you must provide a callback function, see below this.fog.draw(this.viewedTile.bind(this));
   },